 Specifically, it lets you do the following for free:

-- have a US-based phone number assigned to you (or if you’re from the US, transfer your existing number to Google Voice)
+- have a US-based phone number assigned to you (and if you’re from the US, transfer your existing number to Google Voice).

 - receive calls and texts on that number anywhere in the world via the app or website